diegomarangoni/GruntDistBundle/README.md

 composer update
 ```

-You must enabled the bundle on your AppKernel.php:
+And finally, you must enabled the bundle on your AppKernel.php:

 ```php
 $bundles = array(